mosch/react-avatar-editor/README.md

 | border       | The cropping border.
 Image will be visible through the border, but cut off in the resulting image.
 | color        | The color of the cropping border
 | onImageReady | Callback function for when the image has been loaded into the editor
+| style        | Styles for the canvas element

 ## Accessing the resulting image